gritzko/librdx/RDX.md

 The merge rules for a tuple are simple as each element has a fixed spot.
 We compare two versions of a tuple element by element.
-For each spot, if both versions are `PLEX` elements of a matching type and id, we recur inside it.
+For each spot, if both versions are `PLEX` elements of a matching type and id, we recurse inside it.
 Otherwise, we do an LWW order comparison to determine the winner.
 The result is the merged tuple.

 As an object of a merge, a tuple behaves like other `PLEX` types.
-If the other version is also a tuple with the same revision id, the merge recurs into both.
+If the other version is also a tuple with the same revision id, the merge recurses into both.
 In other cases, it is treated same as `FIRST` types, based on the LWW order.

-#### Linear
+### Linear

 *Linear* collections are essentially arrays.
 As with x-ples, the relative order of elements gets preserved on edit, conversion or merge.